bheowolfe/Scheduler_Demo/README.md

-# Schedular_Demo
+# Scheduler_Demo
-A recreation of various schedulars in python
+A recreation of various schedulers in python